textbook/salary-stats/README.md

    changes (add `--no-watch` to run only once)
  - `ng e2e` - run the Protractor end-to-end tests

-Both sets of tests are configured to run using the PhantomJS browser, so you won't see anything pop up on your screen.
+Both sets of tests are configured to run using the Chrome browser headlessly, so you won't see anything pop up on your screen.

   [1]: https://travis-ci.org/textbook/salary-stats.svg?branch=master
   [2]: https://travis-ci.org/textbook/salary-stats